MG HS Plug-In review

 It's the largest model in MG's range right now – and arguably the best-looking, too.
 Yes, it's very much of a case of 'generic family SUV' styling, yet it's smart and well proportioned enough to hold its own next to rivals from more established brands.
-But visual appeal is often some way down the list of priorities when it comes to cars like this – practicality and running costs are key, so how does the HS stack up in those respects?
+But visual appeal is often some way down the list of priorities when it comes to cars like this.
+Practicality and running costs are key for family buyers, so how does the HS stack up in those respects?

 And it's an absolute steal for company-car drivers compared to a purely petrol or diesel-engined alternative, thanks to the government keeping Benefit-in-Kind (BiK) tax rates for cars like this at a very low level for the time being, in order to encourage take-up.

-So, if you can get over the fact it has a less familiar badge on the nose and can't quite match those cars when it comes to style and driving experience, the HS Plug-In has the potential to be a very savvy choice indeed.
+So, if you can get over the fact it has a less familiar badge than you might be used to on the nose and can't quite match those rivals we mentioned when it comes to style and driving experience, the HS Plug-In has the potential to be a very savvy choice indeed.
 For a more detailed look at the car, read on for the rest of our in-depth review...

 In This Review

 - 1Verdict - currently readingThe MG HS Plug-In is a good-value hybrid family SUV, although it lacks the polish of many of its rivals in certain areas

 - 2Range, MPG, CO2, battery & chargingThe HS Plug-In returns respectable numbers here, with both the decent electric range and crucial sub-50g/km CO2 emissions boxes ticked